shivambajaj08/shivambajaj08.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a post-docotral research scholar in the Elmore Family School of Electrical and Computer Engineering at Purdue University under the supervision of Dr. Vijay Gupta.
-My research interests broadly lies in the intersection of dynamics and control systems, game theory, and reinforcement learning.
-Currenlty, I am interested in developing a safe, scalable, and an efficient framework for multi-agent system that enables leveraging data from heterogeneous agents for safety-critical applications.
+I am broadly interested in developing principled frameworks for complex large-scale systems (systems with high degree of freedom or many decision makers) which are robust to real-world disturbances and adversarial attacks.
+My frameworks provide modeling, design, and analysis tools while enabling such systems to operate capably and safely.
+While I enjoy establishing theoretical properties of my frameworks, I also strongly believe in demonstrating their validity on real hardware platforms.
+My approach combines techniques from control theory, game theory, and reinforcement learning to address the fundamental challenges of scalability, uncertainty, and complexity in such systems.

 I completed my PhD in Electrical and Computer Engineering at Michigan State University under the supervision of Dr. Shaunak D. Bopardikar.
-As a PhD student and a part of the funded project by the Air Force Research Laboratory (AFRL) and Army Research Laboratory (ARL), I designed and analyzed online algorithms for coordinated motion planning of heterogeneous autonomous agents for perimeter defense applications.
+As a PhD student and a part of the funded project by the Air Force Research Laboratory (AFRL) and Army Research Laboratory (ARL), I designed and analyzed online algorithms for coordinated motion planning of heterogeneous autonomous agents for defense applications.
 My algorithms had verifiable guarantees on the worst-case scenarios in terms of the number of adversarial agents that can be neutralized by the autonomous agents.

 # Recent news